 An apt assessment of a pioneer people who, once having gained a toehold in wilderness territory, slowly but inexorably carved out their society.

 Creation of Kentucky was never easy and not always noble.
-It involved backbreaking labor, including slave labor, and the daily hardship intrinsic to frontier life.
-It also involved armed conflict against and the forced displacement of Native Americans who were the original Kentuckians.
+It involved backbreaking labor, including that of enslaved people, and the daily hardship intrinsic to frontier life.
+It also involved armed conflict against and the forced displacement of American Indians, the original Kentuckians.

-But early on, and despite the multitude of challenges demanding immediate attention, time and resources, there were Kentuckians who sensed that they were making history and recognized the importance of preserving it.
+But early on, there were Kentuckians who sensed that they were making history and recognized the importance of preserving it.

-Thus the decision in 1836, by a handful of the young state’s prominent citizens, to organize the Kentucky Historical Society, whose duty it would be “to collect and preserve authentic information and facts connected with the early history of the State.”
+So, in 1836, a handful of the young state’s prominent men, decided to organize the Kentucky Historical Society (KHS), whose duty it would be “to collect and preserve authentic information and facts connected with the early history of the State.”

 The Kentucky Historical Society Begins

 Their shared vision would be accomplished only in fits and starts.
-There were multiple incorporations – in 1838 and again in 1896 – and extended periods of dormancy, followed by more revival and reorganization.
-In 1906 funding for the Kentucky Historical Society was for the first time secured from the General Assembly, and the vision took hold for good.
+There were two incorporations – in 1838 and again in 1896 – and extended periods of dormancy, followed by more revival and reorganization.
+In 1906, KHS secured funding from the General Assembly for the first time, and the vision took hold for good.

 Equally important was the leadership and intrepid advocacy of two women – Jennie Chinn Morton and Sarah Jouett Taylor Cannon – who between them directed the finally constituted society through its first 50 years – 1897 to 1946.